maniartech/conductor/wip/CONTEXT_ENHENCEMENT.md

 c.Set(ns(c, "inventory.reserved"), true)
 ```

-Do’s
+Do's

 - Use Set/Get for orchestration-local, small, transient state; prefer typed helpers and key namespacing.
 - Pass immutable cross-cutting metadata via ctx.Value with typed keys when it must flow through third-party APIs.

-Don’ts
+Don'ts

-- Don’t store large or long-lived data in the KV; use external stores and keep references only.
+- Don't store large or long-lived data in the KV; use external stores and keep references only.
-- Don’t expose raw string keys widely; centralize them or wrap with helpers to avoid collisions.
+- Don't expose raw string keys widely; centralize them or wrap with helpers to avoid collisions.

 ## Example: adapting std context at the boundary